 The same is true with cars.
 Once, simply owning a car was a status symbol by itself.
 Eventually however, cars became ubiquitous, and owning a luxury car became the new status symbol.

 Now, thanks to leasing and loans, even this signal degraded, since people can drive around in relatively expensive cars, without being wealthy enough to own them in a responsible manner.
 This makes such a signal less reliable, and means that people have to either buy more expensive cars, or turn to other status symbols in order to demonstrate their wealth.

 The handicap principle can explain a lot of altruistic behavior, since altruism, or the willingness to care for others, serves as a signal of personal ability, which increases the prestige of the signaler in the eyes of others.

-For example, when a male bird gives some of his food to weak members of his flock, he is demonstrating his ability to get food, which increases his prestige in the eyes of other members of the flock.
+For example, when a male bird gives some of his food to weak members of his flock, he is demonstrating his ability to easily get food, which increases his prestige in the eyes of other members of the flock.

 The value of understanding the handicap principle

 You can use the handicap principle to make your signals and communication appear more honest.
-Understand that the greater the cost you incur when signalling others, the more reliable your communication will appear.
+Understand that the greater the cost you incur when signaling others, the more reliable your communication will appear.
 Cost can be anything of value, including your willingness to spend time, money, or effort.